Ashil10/Wild-Animal-Intrusion-Detection/Waid/README.md

 To keep the repository clean and secure:
 - **Build Files**:
-  - The `android/app/` folder is excluded as the app is being developed for Android only.
+  - The `android/app/build` folder is excluded as it will be updated based on the other codes and is there by default.
   - The `ios/` folder is not included since the app is not yet implemented for iOS.

 - **Node Modules**: